Key Concepts

 Fees

-The Box charges 0.00044 ETH on Arbitrum, Base, and Optimism, 0.00077 ETH on Ethereum, and 0.81 MATIC on Polygon for transactions that require a bridge or a swap.
+The Box charges 0.00044 ETH on Arbitrum, Base, Zora, Optimism, Avalanche, Moonbeam, and Fantom, 0.00077 ETH on Ethereum, and 0.81 MATIC on Polygon for transactions that require a bridge or a swap.
 There are no fees on direct transactions.

 There are no subscription or API usage-based fees for development teams.